 As students prepare for the working world, they need to consider their interests, abilities, personality and values among other factors to allow them to make educated career choices.
-In order to help our students accomplish this goal, the counseling staff works with each student on developing an Individual Career Plan (ICP) that contains the results of surveys used to identify career pathways that the student has shown an interest.
-Additionally, elective courses and clubs and activities at Maine West have been aligned to career pathways to help students choose those courses and activities that may help them with further career exploration.
+In order to help our students accomplish this goal, the counseling staff works with each student on developing an Individual Career Plan (ICP) that contains the results of surveys used to identify career pathways that the student has shown an interest in.
+Additionally, elective courses and clubs and activities at Maine East have been aligned to career pathways to help students choose those courses and activities that may help them with further career exploration.
 We encourage our students to also sign up for other important career opportunities such as internships.
 Our Career Coordinator can help students secure internships and other meaningful career experiences.
 The Career Coordinator is available to help students throughout the school year and summer.
-The Career Coordinator's office is also located in the CCRC.

-Some careers will require a four year degree.
+Some careers will require a four-year degree.
 For those that do, a minimum of four years of English, three years of social science, two years of the same foreign language, three years of laboratory science, and three years of college prep mathematics including algebra, geometry, and algebra II are required.